Vyral/base-template/_posts/2019-04-01-some-interesting-statistics-about-our-current-market.md

 <p style="text-align: center;"><em>Here’s a brief update on the current state of our real estate market.</em></p>

 The spring market is officially here!
-In the light of the new season, we’re noticing that homes are selling well and that inventory is increasing gradually.
+In light of the new season, we’re noticing that homes are selling well and that inventory is increasing gradually.
 It’s a great year to be a seller.&nbsp;

 Inventory is still relatively tight, so if you’re shopping for a house in this market, you’ll need to act fairly quickly—homes aren’t staying on the market for long.